Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L05_Creating_an_App.md

 2. Click **Canvas app from blank**.
 In the dialog box, name your app **Fabrikam Accounts** and select **Phone** layout.

 3. Click **Create** in the dialog.
-You may be required to sign in again; enter your tenant credentials.
+(You may be required to sign in again; enter your tenant credentials if necessary.)

 9. Your app should open in the designer.
+(You may get a few pop-ups first; close them.)
 In the white space, click the **connect to data** link.

-10. From the list of entities that appear in the left bar, select **Accounts.** The Accounts button will move to the **In your app** section of the window.
+10. Select **Data** from the left bar.
+From the list of entities, select **Accounts.**

-10. Add a header to your app by selecting the **+ Insert** button on the left tab and selecting **Text label.** In the text value, enter **Fabrikam Accounts** and drag it to the top of the application.
+10. Add a header to your app by selecting the **+** button (the Insert button) on the left tab and selecting **Text label.** Use the pane on the right side of the screen to enter **Fabrikam Accounts** in the **Text** field.
 You can edit the size, font, and other attributes to customize the look and feel of the application.

-10. Add a list of accounts to your app by selecting the **+ Insert** button on the left tab and selecting **Vertical Gallery** from the **Layout** section.
+10. Add a list of accounts to your app by selecting the **+** button on the left tab and selecting **Vertical Gallery** from the **Layout** section.

 10. A vertical gallery will be inserted into your app, and you will be prompted to select which data source it should pull from.
 Select **Accounts** from the pop-up.

-10. The application will load list of the accounts.
+10. The application will load list of the accounts (it may be blank for now).
 Drag the gallery to fit the app or resize to your liking.

 10. To preview your app, click **Play** (it will look like a Play button) in the upper right corner.